Why SEO Is Useful For Self-Publishing Authors

 After that, spend a little time on keyword research and then write great content for your readers.

-Note: Do you have access to SEO tools, such as WordPress?
-You can also repeat a keyword or key phrase in your separate SEO title and meta description.
-Also, in the alt text for an image.
+Note: Do you have access to tools, such as Yoast or All In One SEO in WordPress?
+You can also repeat your keyword or key phrase in a separate SEO title and meta description.
+You can also use it in the alt text for an image.

 Summary

-SEO is changing from day to day.
+SEO is changing from day to day, especially now with AI search.
 But the basics stay the same all the time.

 Writing quality content that answers questions, offers sound advice, and is worth reading will always rank well on search engines.